vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 ````

 {{% callout %}}
-Instead of passing an JPA entity through the Port, we deliberately instruct the Port to return Domain Object `Restaurant`.
+Instead of passing a JPA entity through the Port, we deliberately instruct the Port to return Domain Object `Restaurant`.
 Whenever a business transaction is run in the future against the `Restaurant` instance, it will for sure be in a valid state.
 In contrast, a valid state cannot be guaranteed if `getter` and `setter` of individual attributes are allowed against JPA entities.
 {{% /callout %}}

 To have the above test pass, we implement `RestaurantApplicationService`: